hogsy/formats/README.md

 [Binary Template](https://solemnwarning.net/rehex/manual/bt.html) format,
 which is easily translatable into C/C++ and most other languages.

-As noted in the [license](./LICENSE), I'm releasing all of this documentation into the public domain.
+As noted in the [license](./LICENSE), unless stated otherwise, I'm releasing all of this documentation into the public domain.
-That said, a reference or callout wouldn't hurt! ❤️
+That said, a reference or callout wouldn't hurt!
+❤️

 Contributions are also welcome!
 Just keep in mind that the plan is to keep *everything* here public domain.